Darwinkel/darwinkel.net/_posts/2025-06-07-bland-rose.md

 #### On 2025-06-06

 Much better.
 It is completely dry and has a relative strong acidity.
 It still tastes a bit funny, but it certainly tastes somewhat fruity and I would go so far as to say it has _some_ complexity.
 6/10 definitely drinkable but I wouldn't buy it in a store.
+Would pay €0,50 for a bottle.